villhei/elixirtut/elixir_web/app/chapters/10_processes.md

   <p>In case of a process failure, the supervisor process usually restarts the process group that failed.
 This is possible because processes are isolated and <b>do not</b> share any data with other processes.
 Since processes are isolated, a failure in a process <b>will not</b> crash or corrupt the state of another process.</p>

-  <p>Remember, it's completely okay for a process to fail, for there is very little overhead in creating a new process to replace the failed one.</p>
+  <p>Remember that in Elixir it's completely okay for a process to fail, for there is very little overhead in creating a new process to replace the failed one.
+Letting a process crash is often an approach favored over extensive error handling.</p>
 </div>
-## <a name="actors"></a> Some formalism with actors
+## <a name="actors"></a> Some formalism of processes with actors

 Defined more formally, the independent processing units (processes) in Elixir and the BEAM follow the definition of an [Actor](https://en.wikipedia.org/wiki/Actor_model).
 Actor is a concept introduced by Carl Hewitt in 1973 as an alternative to the object-oriented approach for stucturing of programs.